North Korea is a bad trip if you're looking to get high

 But seriously, North Korea?
 Baked?

-The claim that marijuana is legal in North Korea is not true: The North Korean penal code lists it as a controlled substance in the same category as cocaine and heroin.
+The claim that marijuana is legal in North Korea is not true: The penal code lists it as a controlled substance in the same category as cocaine and heroin.
 And the person who would likely help any American charged with a crime in North Korea emphatically rejects the idea that the ban is not enforced.

 Most Read Stories